Christina Vukicevic

+Career

-Her gold medal in the 2003 European Youth Summer Olympic Festival in Paris was her first international medal.
+Vukicevic earned her first international medal when she won the gold medal in the 100 metres hurdles event at the 2003 European Youth Summer Olympic Festival in Paris.
 She finished fifth at the 2004 World Junior Championships, and won a silver medal at the 2005 European Junior Championships in Kaunas.
-She was forced to take a prolonged break during the summer of 2005 due to a knee-injury and the following surgery.
-At the 2006 World Junior Championships she took the silver medal with the time 13.34 seconds, a national junior record.
-She made her senior global debut at the 2007 World Championships and ran a personal best of 13.07 seconds in the heats.
-Since 2004 she has been the Norwegian champion, last in 2008 with a time of 13.20 seconds.
+Vukicevic was forced to take a prolonged break during the summer of 2005 due to a knee-injury and the following surgery.
+At the 2006 World Junior Championships, she took the silver medal with the time 13.34 seconds, a national junior record.
+She made her senior international debut at the 2007 World Championships and ran a personal best of 13.07 seconds in the heats.
+Since 2004, she has been the Norwegian champion, last in 2008 with a time of 13.20 seconds.

-She has later lowered her personal best time to 13.05 seconds, achieved during the 2008 Olympic Games in Beijing.
+Vukicevic has later lowered her personal best time to 13.05 seconds, achieved during the 2008 Olympic Games in Beijing.
 On the 60 meter hurdles she has 8.03 seconds set on an international meeting in Düsseldorf 2008.
 She just missed out on the podium with a fourth-place finish at the 2009 European Indoor Championships.
 She won her first international gold medal at the 2009 European U23 Championships in Kaunas, with a time of 12.99 seconds.
 She lowered her best that year to 12.74, which she achieved in Hengelo.
 She competed at the 2009 World Championships in Athletics but she could not reach heights she had in Hengelo, and was knocked out in the semifinals after running 13.00 seconds.

-She started the 2010 season by setting a new best in the 60 metres hurdles with a run of 7.94 seconds – a Norwegian record.
+Vukicevic started the 2010 season by setting a new best in the 60 metres hurdles with a run of 7.94 seconds – a Norwegian record.
 She narrowly missed a place in the final at the 2010 IAAF World Indoor Championships.
 At the 2010 European Team Championships she won the bronze medal and came fourth at the 2010 European Athletics Championships later on, recording her season's best of 12.78 seconds in the final.

-Her 2011 opened just as it had the previous year, with a national record over 60 m hurdles (7.92 seconds).
-She set her sights on a medal at the 2011 European Athletics Indoor Championships, hoping to go beyond her fourth place at the 2009 event.
+Her 2011 season opened just as it had the previous year, with a national record over 60 m hurdles (7.92 seconds).
 She improved her mark further to 7.90 seconds at the BW Bank Meeting in February.

-She once dated Norwegian javelin thrower, Andreas Thorkildsen.

-In November 2012 it was reported that she had been training with the controversial doctor Srdjan Djordjevic.
+Vukicevic won a bronze medal in the 60 m event at the 2011 European Athletics Indoor Championships in March and set a new personal best and Norwegian national record in the finals with a time of 7.83 seconds.
+In November 2012, it was reported that she had been training with the controversial doctor Srdjan Djordjevic.
+On 29 February 2016, Vukicevic announced her retirement as an athlete, having not competed since 2012 due to an injury.
+She has worked as a commentator for the Norwegian public broadcaster NRK since 2021.